maidsafe/temp_safe_network/safe-cli/README.md

 As you can see, the commands operate in an analogous way as when they are invoked outside of the interactive shell.
 Although there are some operations which are only possible when they are executed from the interactive shell, one nice example is the possibility to subscribe to receive authorisation request notifications, let's see how that works.

-In the previous section we've used the `safe auth reqs` command to obtain a list of the authorisation requests which are awaiting for approval/denial.
+In the previous section we've used the `safe auth reqs` command to obtain a list of the authorisation requests which are waiting for approval/denial.
 We could instead use the interactive shell to subscribe it as an endpoint to receive notifications when this authorisation requests are sent to the `authd`:
 ```shell
 > auth subscribe
 Sending request to subscribe...